ruby-conferences/ruby-conferences.github.io/README.md

 **Meetups**

 The file to be changed is `_data/meetups.yml`.
 This file is order-dependent.
-Put your meetup in the YAML file sorted by it's date.
+Put your meetup in the YAML file sorted by its date.
 Otherwise, put the meetup at the end of the YAML file and run `rake sort_meetups`.
 Please make sure to preserve any comments in the YAML file.